Refuge Bay & America Bay: Calm Hawkesbury favourites

 Refuge Bay and America Bay suit:

-• First-time boaters looking for calm water
+• guests looking for calm water

-• Families wanting easy swimming conditions
+• families wanting easy swimming conditions

-• Couples seeking a peaceful overnight stay
+• couples seeking a peaceful overnight stay

-• Anyone wanting to slow the pace and enjoy nature
+• anyone wanting to slow the pace and enjoy nature

 Explore further